cometbft/cometbft/test/grafana/README.md

 ## Create a data source

-To define a Grafana data source connected to your Prometheus server, run:
+To create a Grafana data source connected to your Prometheus server, run:

     ./datasource.sh <source-name> <source-url>

+where `<source-name>` is a unique name for the data source and `<source-url>` is the URL of your Prometheus server.

 For example: